Skip to main content

 International students can apply to stay in a host family outside the city whwere they are studying.
 This is a great opportunity to explore different parts of Germany and live with a family which also mans you can practise and improve your German.
 The programme reimburses the costs for food and travelling between the university and the family's place, students only have to pay a share of EUR 40.
 You can find more information in the flyer.

-Every year, the International Office of THGA awards Stibet graduation scholarships and the DAAD Award to international students.
+Every year, the International Office of THGA awards Stibet graduation scholarships, scholarships for equal opportunities and the DAAD Award to international students at THGA.

 Conditions to be eligible for a graduation scholarship: